-Indiana University, in compliance with the General Education Provisions Act, Section 438, titled the Family Educational Rights and Privacy Act, and the university's Policy on Access to Institutional Data, provides that all student records are confidential and available only to eligible employees of the university for use in the conduct of university business (as determined by data stewards), the student and the parents, if the student is under 21 and dependent as defined by IRS standards.
-Students may review their records upon request and may ask for deletions or corrections of the record in a hearing process described in detail in the Code of Student Rights, Responsibilities, and Conduct or at the Office of Student Ethics, Alice McDonald Nelson Building, 801 N. Jordan Avenue.
+Indiana University, in compliance with the General Education Provisions Act, Section 438, titled Family Educational Rights and Privacy Act, and the university's Policy on Access to Institutional Data, provides that all student records are confidential and available only to eligible employees of the university for use in the conduct of university business (as determined by data stewards), the student and the parents, if the student is under 21 and dependent as defined by IRS standards.
+Students may review their records upon request and may ask for deletions or corrections of the record in a hearing process described in detail in the Code of Student Rights, Responsibilities, and Conduct, distributed at fall registration or available at the Office of Student Ethics, Assistant Dean of Students Annex.

-IU Journalism will apply credit earned by departmental examination, College Board Advanced Placement Tests, the International Baccalaureate, SAT II Subject Tests, and language placement tests offered by the Bureau of Evaluative Standards and Testing toward appropriate degree requirements.
+The school will apply credit earned by departmental examination, College Board Achievement Placement Tests, College Board Advanced Placement Tests, and language placement tests offered by the Bureau of Evaluative Standards and Testing toward appropriate degree requirements.
 Such credit must be entered on the student's transcript.

-Candidates for the B.A.J. must file an application for a degree with the program recorder's office.
-The application can be found on the IU Journalism Web site.
-Deadlines to apply: June 1 for May graduation; December 1 for August graduation; February 1 for December graduation.
+Candidates for the B.A.J. must file an application for a degree in the school recorder's office, Ernie Pyle Hall 200B.
+Deadlines to apply: June 1 for May graduation; December 1 for June or August graduation; February 1 for December graduation.

 Candidates must have all credits on record at least six weeks prior to the conferring of degrees, except for credits of the current semester.

-Requests for deviation from degree requirements may be granted only by written approval from the chair of the program (or the chair's administrative representative).
+Requests for deviation from school requirements may be granted only by written approval from the dean of the school (or the dean's administrative representative).

 A grade of Incomplete (I) may be given only when the work of the course is substantially completed and when the student's work is of passing quality.
 All Incomplete grades must be removed within the time specified by the instructor of the course or they will automatically change to an F one calendar year after the end of the semester/session the grade of I was given.
 It is the student's responsibility to obtain from the instructor the requirements and deadline for the removal of the Incomplete.
 Students who receive a grade of I should not register for the course a second time.

 Students whose native language is not English may demonstrate required proficiency in their language.
-To do so they should complete the Application for Establishment of Foreign Language Proficiency for Non-Native Speakers of English.
-Students interested in this option should complete the process as early in their undergraduate careers as possible.
+Students are required to take a proficiency exam from the department of their native language.
+Students must place at or above the fifth semester.
 They cannot earn credit for courses at the first- or second-year level in their native language.

 Students in good academic standing may take up to eight elective courses, maximum two courses per academic year, for a grade of P (pass) or F (fail).
-No courses used to fulfill major requirements, second concentration, statistics, foundations, breadth of inquiry, or world languages and cultures requirements may be taken under the Pass/Fail option.
+No courses used to fulfill major requirements, second concentration, fundamental skills, distribution, or culture studies requirements may be taken under the Pass/Fail option.

-Students must meet the deadlines to enroll in courses under the Pass/Fail option as listed each semester in the Enrollment and Student Academic Information bulletin, which can be found on the Office of the Registrar's Web site.
+Students must meet the deadlines to enroll in courses under the Pass/Fail option as listed each semester in the Schedule of Classes.
 A grade of P is not calculated in the grade point average; a grade of F is calculated in the grade point average.
 A grade of P cannot be changed subsequently to any other letter grade.

-An implicit and justifiable assumption of trust is placed in IU Journalism as custodian of personal data submitted by students entering the program or generated during their enrollment.
-This mutual relationship of trust between the program and the individual student requires that such data be held in confidence.
+An implicit and justifiable assumption of trust is placed in the School of Journalism as custodian of personal data submitted by students entering the school or generated during their enrollment.
+This mutual relationship of trust between the school and the individual student requires that such data be held in confidence.

-IU Journalism permits withdrawal from courses with the automatic grade of Withdrawal (W) within the deadlines as published on the Official Academic Calendar in the Enrollment and Student Academic Information bulletin, which can be found on the Student Central on Union website.
+The school permits withdrawal from courses with the automatic grade of Withdrawal (W) within the deadlines as published in the Schedule of Classes.

-Petitions for withdrawal after the periods specified in the Enrollment and Student Academic Information bulletin will be considered by the chair only for urgent reasons related to extended illness or equivalent distress.
+Petitions for withdrawal after the periods specified in the Schedule of Classes will be considered by the dean only for urgent reasons related to extended illness or equivalent distress.
 Documentation of extended illness or equivalent distress will be required.